cxd/au.id.cxd.solr.utils/README.md

 This is a simple utility that can be used import files into an existing [Apache Solr](https://lucene.apache.org/solr/) core allowing the material to be indexed and searched with apache solr search engine.

+This utility makes use of the [java client api for Apache Solr](https://lucene.apache.org/solr/guide/8_7/using-solrj.html#using-solrj).

 The core is expected to have been configured for import of content via the tikka extract urls (/update/extract).

 This utility is packaged via "universal:packageBin".